Buying Property in Turkey: Real Estate in Fethiye & Göcek and Turkish Citizenship by Investment

 • Foreign Identity Form

-• DASK (Mandatory Earthquake Insurance)
+• DASK (Mandatory Earthquake Insurance policy)

 • Passport information